amitxv/PC-Tuning/docs/physical-setup.md

 - Avoid daisy-chaining power cables anywhere in your setup

-- Tape the end of loose power cables to reduce the risk of short-circuiting components

 - Favor shielded cables and avoid unnecessarily long ones

 - Clean dust from components and heat sinks as they have the potential to cause short circuits and reduce airflow